aelassas/servy/README.md

 # Servy

 Servy lets you run any app as a Windows service with full control over working directory, startup type, process priority, logging, health checks, environment variables, dependencies, pre-launch scripts and parameters.
-A fully managed alternative to NSSM.
+A free and open-source alternative to FireDaemon Pro and NSSM.

 Servy offers both a GUI and a Command-Line Interface (CLI), enabling you to create, configure, and manage Windows services interactively or automate these tasks in scripts and CI/CD pipelines.